-In 2019, 2020 and 2021, our five largest group suppliers accounted for 68.6%, 70.0% and 78.7%, respectively, of our total silicon purchases by value.
-In 2019, four of our group suppliers individually accounted for more than 10%, and our largest group supplier accounted for 25.2% of our total silicon purchases by value.
+In 2020, 2021 and 2022, our five largest group suppliers accounted for 70.0%, 78.7% and 77.4%, respectively, of our total silicon purchases by value.
 In 2020, four of our group suppliers individually accounted for more than 10%, and our largest group supplier accounted for 19.6% of our total silicon purchases by value.
-In 2021, three of our group suppliers individually accounted for more than 10%, and our largest group supplier accounted for 19.6% of our total silicon purchases by value.
 In 2021, three of our group suppliers individually accounted for more than 10%, and our largest group supplier accounted for 28.5% of our total silicon purchases by value.
+In 2022, two of our group suppliers individually accounted for more than 10%, and our largest group suppliers accounted for 34.0% of our total silicon purchases by value.
 A "group supplier" refers to an aggregation of our suppliers that are within the same corporate group.